 I hope I’m not going out on a limb here by saying that philosophers can supply this particular suite of skills and attributes, even if not exclusively (I’m certainly not trying to put down other academic disciplines or people).

 I’d like to explain why I think companies need people with these specific attributes.
 Although companies may be in the business of engineering, construction, technology, etc., they all have many challenges in common that have nothing to do with their actual lines of business.
 For example, for large organizations it is a perennial struggle to learn from past projects or events, retain or document knowledge that already exists within the organization, gather together existing knowledge or people in order to decide which changes are needed to stay competitive, and then implement those changes (a.k.a. change management).
 They also need to standardize and document processes and procedures to improve quality in every area of the business.
 All sorts of roles or job descriptions are needed for this: facilitators, researchers, coordinators, managers, analysts, planners – the list goes on and on.
-Here is where those skills that are transferrable from philosophy (listed above) pay off, and success can be had without being a subject matter expert in the company’s specific line of business.
+Here is where those skills that are transferable from philosophy (listed above) pay off, and success can be had without being a subject matter expert in the company’s specific line of business.

 Moreover, many of these jobs are in fact very cool – but someone reading the job description without understanding what the job actually involves might pass over them.
 This is why I’m advocating that academics just get in there and see.
 Obviously the initial job has to be interesting enough to warrant your attention, but really, worrying about your ultimate career path is not going to help you at first.
 As you gain experience and insight, you will find other cool jobs that you didn’t know exist, and you will naturally gravitate towards them.
 Likewise, I retain the belief that the specific industry doesn’t really matter.
 The problems, as well as the solutions are very similar across industries.
 This means that the jobs, and thus the skills sets required, are very similar.
-Your challenge is to show the employer that you have what they need for that initial job (to get your foot in the door), and this is done by highlighting your transferrable skills.
+Your challenge is to show the employer that you have what they need for that initial job (to get your foot in the door), and this is done by highlighting your transferable skills.